Australia Facts and Travel Guide

 Australia Facts about Animals, Plants and Geology

-information about Australian beautiful birds and unique animals.
-On the
+information about Australian beautiful birds and unique animals

-page you'll find Australia facts about geography, geology and the
+page you'll find Australia facts about the country's geography

 variable vegetation in Australian deserts, temperate and tropical